yiphei/yif-AI/learned_dropout/README.md

 ## Architecture

 At the high-level, the architecture consists of a canonical decoder-only transformer with a new dropout module $LearnedDropout$.
-To encourage more dropout, a ${L_1}$ norm penalty is added to the model loss.
+To encourage more dropout, a dropout ${L_1}$ norm penalty is added to the model loss.

 <div align="center">
   <img src="assets/decoder_diagram.svg" alt="sdasd" width="40%">